Home About Basics Casts Theory Verification

 constants as for all calculated casts except the one below).

-· A solution, denoted “50ft ax drag flyline
+· A solution, denoted “50ft ax drag flyline +50%”, is calculated with

-+50%”, is calculated with a 50% increased axial air drag as the only
+a 50% increased axial air drag as the only change in relation to the reference

 Results